 (Note there is a comment by one of the judges in the Court of Appeal, at para 36, that the “substantial disadvantage” must apply to the claimant, rather than just a “detriment”.
 However, no statutory authority is given for that, and it was not material to the judgment.)

 The County Court had awarded damages for injury to feelings of £5,500.
 An application for injunctive relief was adjourned for 6 months.
 This was of course overturned by the Court of Appeal decision.

-By contrast, in the Paulley case it was held there was a substantial disadvantage – and that the bus company had not taken reasonable steps.
-There may be differences due to the facts of an individual case, but clearly the Paulley case should be followed as regards the law, rather than Black, since the latter was only a County Court decision.
+By contrast, in the Paulley case the courts held there was a substantial disadvantage to wheelchair users – and that the bus company had not taken reasonable steps.
+There may be differences due to the facts of individual cases, but clearly the Paulley rather than Black should be followed as regards the law, since the latter was only a County Court decision.

-The Paulley case, at least in the County Court, is also interesting for applying the principle in Roads v Central Trains, that the policy is, so far as reasonably practicable, to approximate the access enjoyed by disabled persons to that enjoyed by the rest of the public.
+The Paulley case, at least in the County Court, is also interesting for applying the principle in Roads v Central Trains: that the policy of the legislation is, so far as reasonably practicable, to approximate the access enjoyed by disabled persons to that enjoyed by the rest of the public.
 The approach is not a minimalist one.
 That principle was not discussed by the higher courts.